tropicbliss/buckshot/README.md

 ## Full disclosure

-Ignore this, the latest version of Buckshot is clean for VirusTotal!
+Ignore this, the latest version of Buckshot is clean when scanned with VirusTotal!

 ## For sniper developers